stan-dev/math/doxygen/contributor_help_pages/require_meta.md

 Every requires type trait is not implemented for every boolean type trait available.
-This was done intentionally to allow us to identify which requires type traits are currently in use (as of 2024).
+This was done intentionally to allow us to identify which requires type traits are currently in use.
 If you need a requires type trait and it is not currently available, please feel free to implement the one you need and add a pull request.

-We expect this to happen very infrequently.
-If it is happening often, we can go back to having all possible combinations of requires traits available.

 ### Adding a new boolean type trait